|

 Common Sense Institute

 The Common Sense Institute of New Jersey (CSINJ) is a "nonprofit research and education organization" concerned with advancing "public policy alternatives that foster individual liberty, personal responsibility and economic opportunity" in New Jersey.[1]
-The Common Sense Institute is a member of the State Policy Network (SPN)
+The Common Sense Institute was a member of the State Policy Network (SPN), but as of August 2016 is no longer listed as a member.

 Ties to the American Legislative Exchange Council